 By the Numbers

-Graduates of the 130 liberal arts colleges that make up the Annapolis Group are substantially more likely to say their professors challenged them personally and academically than graduates of other types of institutions, according to a 2011 study.
+Graduates of the 130 liberal arts colleges that make up the Annapolis Group are substantially more likely to say they benefited from their professor-taught classes than graduates of other types of institutions, according to a 2011 study.

 A biology and mathematics double major, Kristen Crandell B.A. ’09 has published her undergraduate research as the cover story in the journal Zoology.